Patricia Martín

 Patricia Martín Méndez (Mexico City) is a curator and art writer.
 She has conceptualized and directed three of the most relevant contemporary art foundations in Latin America: Colección Jumex, Fundación Alumnos 47 y Fundación Casa Wabi.
 In addition to creating the infrastructure to operate these institutions, she also served as chief curator, director of acquisitions; and she developed and promoted their educational, sponsorship and scholarship programs.

 She was in charge of the Colección AXA México (2009-2015), as well as the Residencias Cruzadas program at Casa de Francia, México (2011-2014).
 She has also independently curated multiple exhibitions.

 As a teacher she has taught conferences, courses and seminars in Mexico, Costa Rica, Colombia, Argentina, Spain and the United States.
 She has published essays, reviews, articles, and edited several art catalogs.
 From 2013 to 2018, she published a weekly column focused on contemporary art and its connection with the local and global sociopolitical reality in the Mexican newspaper El Financiero.

 Current projects

-In 2017, he created Andamiaje, a digital platform that rethinks the way the art market operates, encouraging unprecedented interaction between collectors, consolidated and emerging artists, in order to support the work of the latter.
+In 2017, she created Andamiaje, a digital platform that rethinks the way the art market operates, encouraging unprecedented interaction between collectors, consolidated and emerging artists, in order to support the work of the latter.